Tahoe South Frequently Asked Questions (FAQ)

-- In El Dorado County, (South Lake Tahoe) California, is now in the purple tier which does not allow for large gatherings.
-More information
+- In El Dorado County, (South Lake Tahoe) California, is now in the orange tier which does not allow for large gatherings.

-- In Nevada, larger gatherings can be held in the Silver State under strict requirements, 100 people or 35 percent capacity, whichever is less.
-The new guideline will go into effect Monday, February 15, 2021.
 More information.

+- In Nevada, larger gatherings can be held in the Silver State under strict requirements, please see updated guidance here.

 - Depending on the location of your event it may or may not be postponed.
 Please check with your location host for more details.